What happens when the lights go out for good?

 The girls explore an underground press.
 We learn about the extent of the information control by The Government and more alernative theories on the actual plan of the surviving elite.

-The girls end up in a cult session of Gen's former group.
-They have turned from altruism to a completely self-centred philosophy.
-The members are starving themselves to feed the leader (Gen's ex-boyfriend) in the promise of salvation.
+The girls end up in a cult session.
+The cult has turned from altruism to a completely self-centred philosophy.
+The members are starving themselves to feed the leader in the promise of salvation.
 Gen manages to free two members from their brainwashed state and convinces them to join them on the rest of their mission.

 Gen finds Avery on her canal boat.
 They explore Avery's history and a way for her to forgive herself.